Stellar corona: Coronal heating problem

 The high temperatures require energy to be carried from the solar interior to the corona by non-thermal processes, because the second law of thermodynamics prevents heat from flowing directly from the solar photosphere (surface), which is at about 5 800 K, to the much hotter corona at about 1 to 3 MK (parts of the corona can even reach 10 MK).

 Between the photosphere and the corona, the thin region through which the temperature increases is known as the transition region.
 It ranges from only tens to hundreds of kilometers thick.
 Energy cannot be transferred from the cooler photosphere to the corona by conventional heat transfer as this would violate the second law of thermodynamics.
-An analogy of this would be a light bulb raising the temperature of the air surrounding it to something greater than its glass surface.
+An analogy of this would be a light bulb raising the temperature of the air surrounding the bulb to a temperature greater than that of the bulb's glass surface.
 Hence, some other manner of energy transfer must be involved in the heating of the corona.

 The amount of power required to heat the solar corona can easily be calculated as the difference between coronal radiative losses and heating by thermal conduction toward the chromosphere through the transition region.
 It is about 1 kilowatt for every square meter of surface area on the Sun's chromosphere, or 1/40000 of the amount of light energy that escapes the Sun.

 Many coronal heating theories have been proposed, but two theories have remained as the most likely candidates: wave heating and magnetic reconnection (or nanoflares).
 Through most of the past 50 years, neither theory has been able to account for the extreme coronal temperatures.

 In 2012, high resolution (<0.2″) soft X-ray imaging with the High Resolution Coronal Imager aboard a sounding rocket revealed tightly wound braids in the corona.
 It is hypothesized that the reconnection and unravelling of braids can act as primary sources of heating of the active solar corona to temperatures of up to 4 million kelvin.
 The main heat source in the quiescent corona (about 1.5 million kelvin) is assumed to originate from MHD waves.

 NASA's Parker Solar Probe is intended to approach the Sun to a distance of approximately 9.5 solar radii to investigate coronal heating and the origin of the solar wind.
-It was successfully launched on August 12, 2018 and as of fall 2022 has completed the first 13 of more than 20 planned close approaches to the Sun.
+It was successfully launched on August 12, 2018 and by late 2022 had completed the first 13 of more than 20 planned close approaches to the Sun.